miker704/Strife/patches2.md

     - Replaced Class Based component with a functional based component for Splash Main Container.
     - Replaced Class Based component with a functional based component for Splash Footer Container.
     - Replaced Class Based component with a functional based component for Splash Body Container.
+    - Moved old styles for splash page to deprecated.